1. Introduction

 How to start using DAVx⁵ on your Android device:

-4. Tap on ⊕ to create a new account.
+Tap on “⊕ Add account” to add a new account.

-7. Select the address books and calendars/task lists you want to have synchronized so that they are shown with checkmark (☑).
+Select the address books and calendars/task lists you want to synchronize so that the respective switches are enabled.

-8. Force sync (🗘) if you want the data to be available immediately.
+Force sync (”🗘 Synchronize”) if you want the data to be available immediately.

 When you create a contact/event, select the desired DAVx⁵ account as storage location.
 Local contacts/events will stay on your phone and not be synchronized.
 If you’re using DAVx⁵ the first time, you may want to transfer your local contacts to the CardDAV server.